ashmxta/interpretability_DP_SGD/README.md

 The scripts in this repo evaluate various approximation techniques on per-instance per-step privacy cost curves, with the goal of reducing compute costs of experiments at scale.
 Model training and grad norm computation scripts are in the 'sensitivity' folder, the set-up is adapted from [Gradients Look Alike: Sensitivity is Often Overestimated in DP-SGD](https://arxiv.org/abs/2307.00310).

-## 1. Obtain per-point per step privacy guarantees:
+## MNIST - Obtain per-point per step privacy guarantees:
 - We need per-step per-point gradient norms to compute privacy costs
 - Gradient norms show the model's sensitivity to a datapoint at a given step
     - Use run_loop.sh for grad norms (1K points, 40 epochs)